awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-new-geolocations.md

 # Activity details for a geolocation<a name="profile-panel-drilldown-new-geolocations"></a>

 The activity details for **Newly observed geolocations** show the API calls that were issued from a geolocation during the scope time\.
 The API calls include all calls issued from the geolocation\.
 They are not limited to calls that used the finding or profile entity\.
+For S3 buckets, the activity calls are API calls made to the S3 bucket\.

 The API calls are grouped by the services that issued the calls\.
+For S3 buckets, the service is always Amazon S3\.
 If Detective cannot determine the service that issued a call, the call is listed under **Unknown service**\.

 To display the activity details, do one of the following:
 + On the map, choose a geolocation\.